Siraj Wahhaj: Career

 Wahhaj established a mosque in a friend's Brooklyn apartment in 1981.
 Soon after, the congregation purchased the space of an abandoned clothing store for what would become Masjid At-Taqwa.
 Wahhaj leads the daily prayers and performs the Friday sermon at the mosque.
 He also conducts full days of teaching in Islamic studies, Arabic and marital counseling.

 In cooperation with local police, Wahhaj led the local Muslim community in an anti-drug patrol in 1988.
 The community staked out drug houses in Bedford-Stuyvesant in the cold of winter for 40 days and nights, forcing the closure of 15 drug houses.
 The effort, which fundamentally changed the character of the neighborhood by "reclaim[ing] the area from drugs and crime," received high praise from the New York City Police Department and international attention from the media.

 In 1991, he became the first Muslim to offer an invocation (opening prayer) at the United States House of Representatives.

 According to The New York Times, "several people connected to the 1993 World Trade Center bombing either attended Masjid At-Taqwa or visited it around the time of the bombing.
 Law enforcement investigators listed Wahhaj as one of "several dozen potential conspirators" in the bombing, but Wahhaj was never indicted.
 The New York Times reported in 2018 that former terrorism prosecutors said "the list [of potential conspirators] was later criticized for being overly broad" in terms of the number of people included on the list.
+After Zohran Mamdani met with Wahhaj during his successful campaign for the office of Mayor of New York in 2025, Mamdani's opponent Andrew Cuomo criticized Mamdani for taking a photo with Wahhaj, claiming that Wahhaj was an unindicted co-conspirator in the bombing.
+Mamdani defended himself by saying that Wahhaj had met with previous mayors, including Michael Bloomberg, Bill DeBlasio, and Eric Adams.
+In response to a New York Post article accusing Wahhaj of being an unindicted co-conspirator, Andrew C. McCarthy, who prosecuted the perpetrators of the 1993 World Trade Center bombing, said that Wahhaj was not a co-conspirator or a suspect in the bombing.
+Omar Abdel-Rahman, who was convicted in the bombing, had previously lectured at Wahhaj's mosque.
+McCarthy said he had included Wahhaj in a preliminary list of witnesses who could be called upon in the case because of his association with Abdel-Rahman, and that this list was not a list of suspected co-conspirators.